Bollywood Monster Mashup: 2011: Origin

-2012-2019
+2012 - 2019: Expansions

 On the night of July 28, Bollywood singer Rajdeep Chatterjee headlined the 2012 #BollywoodMonster Mashup, which was now an independent festival.
-Other acts included the Bollywood Monster Choir, made up of 60 singers, who performed classic songs from films like Hum Dil De Chuke Sanam, Silsila, Bobby, and Pakeeza.
+This was Rajdeep's premier performance in Canada where he and Vikas Kohli led an estimated 15,000 attendees in a sing-a-long tribute to Indian actor Rajesh Khanna, who passed away weeks earlier.
+Other acts included the original production Bollywood Monster Orchestra: Choir, made up of 60 singers, who performed classic songs from films like Hum Dil De Chuke Sanam, Silsila (1981 film), Bobby (1973 film), and Pakeezah.

 In 2013, #BollywoodMonster Mashup expanded its programming to a full day of activities.
-The August 24 event included a film festival, media arts festival and youth arts workshops.
-Headlining the festival was Kamal Khan; other acts included the Kaleidoscope Chinese Performing Arts Society (KCPA) and the Bollywood Dragon Orchestra, featuring singers Ferzana, Himanshu Merchant, Tanveer Badar and more.
+The August 24 event drew an estimated 25,000 attendees and included a film festival, media arts workshop and youth arts workshops.
+Headlining the festival was Kamal Khan (singer) who had recently won Zee Cine Awards, Mirchi Music Awards, Global Indian Music Academy Awards, People's Choice Awards India, and Screen Awards for the song Ishq Sufiyana; other acts included the Kaleidoscope Chinese Performing Arts Society (KCPA) as part of the original Bollywood Monster Orchestra: "Dragon Orchestra" arranged by Vikas Kohli and Brandon Rozen, featuring singers Ferzana, Himanshu Merchant, Tanveer Badar and more.

-The 2014 #BollywoodMonster Mashup festival was staged over 7 days, beginning August 22 and ending August 30.
-Headlining the festival was Rajdeep Chatterjee; other acts included Divine Heritage Artistry, Nick Pandya Band and Daizy Danzers.
+In 2014, the festival was 7 days, beginning August 22 and ending August 30 and included gourmet food, free kids activities, laughter yoga, a free film festival, and free dance lessons.
+Headlining the festival was Rajdeep Chatterjee who has voiced songs for Akshay Kumar; along with Bosco–Caesar Dance Company (BCDC) performing to an estimated 41,000 people.
+The original production #BollywoodMonster Orchestra: Double Take by Artistic Director Vikas Kohli performed mashups of western Billboard Top 40 songs x Bollywood hits.
+There was also a #BollywoodMonster Comedy Night featuring Wilbur Sargunaraj and hosted by Ali Hassan (comedian), a VIP reception with Miss India Canada, a paint night, and a Media Summit to help artists pitch to industry mentors.

 In 2015, #BollywoodMonster Mashup took place over six days.
 The August 3–9 festival featured headliners Ash King and Jonita Gandhi.
+This was Ash King's premier Canadian performance.
+Karanvir Bohra did a surprise celebrity meet & greet at the event.
 Other acts included a professional Bollywood dance troupe, a West-Indian steel pan group and a Tassa band.
-The event also featured a Bollywood Monster Film Festival curated by FILMI Toronto and a Bollywood Monster Film Shorts curated by Toronto Reel Asian International Film Festival.
+The event also featured a Bollywood Monster Film Festival and a Bollywood Monster Film Shorts curated by Toronto Reel Asian International Film Festival.
+The additional days included a VIP reception, a comedy night featuring Aparna Nancherla, Ali Hassan (comedian) and DJ night.